 We usually act on your behalf.
-However in some cases, we may act on behalf of an insurer or their representative or on our own behalf (e.g. as a referrer to another service provider).
-We tell you if this is the case as this means we do not act for you when we provide the service.
+However, in some cases, we may act on behalf of an insurer or their representative or on our own behalf (e.g. as a referrer to another service provider).
+We will advise you if this is the case as this will mean that we do not act for you when we provide the service.

-There are two types of advice service we provide and it is important to understand the difference:
+There are two types of advice services we provide and it is important to understand the difference:

-- Personal advice – this is advice provided by us to you on the suitability of general insurance policies to meet your particular needs.
+- Personal advice – this is advice provided by us to you, on the suitability of general insurance policies to meet your particular needs.
 We will agree with you when this service is to be provided and what the scope of our personal advice will be.
-For example, in some cases we may only provide personal advice on which of a selected list of products is appropriate for you.
-Before we provide any personal advice we will need to undertake a needs analysis so we can provide you with appropriate advice.
+Before we provide any personal advice, we will need to assess your needs, goals, objectives and personal circumstances so we can provide you with appropriate advice.

-- General advice – this is where we provide a general recommendation or opinion to you on a general insurance policy which is not based on our consideration of your personal needs.
-We tell you when this is the case because if general advice is given you need to consider if the general advice and any relevant product is right for your circumstances as we have not done this for you.
+- General advice – this is where we provide a general recommendation or opinion to you on a general insurance policy which is not based on our consideration of your personal circumstances.
+We will advise you when this is the case.
+If general advice is provided, you need to consider if the general advice and any relevant product is suitable for your circumstances.

 We can also assist you when you need to make a claim.
-If a claim occurs contact us and we can help you decide what to do.
+If a claim occurs, contact us and we can help you decide what to do.
 We do not do anything without your consent.
-We provide this assistance as part of our overall service for no separate charge unless we tell you otherwise.
-We don’t provide this service if we no longer act for you.
+We provide this assistance as part of our overall service for no additional charge.
+We do not provide this service if we no longer act for you.

 Any claims documentation, insurance company settlement cheques and other information received by us on your behalf will be provided to you as soon as reasonably practicable.